Konnor88/FAB-CE/README.md

 # How do I get it running?

 Clone the repository to your system, run npm install and substitute the $TOKEN line for your bot token in data/settings.json.
-Then, run node bot.js.
+Then, run `node bot.js`.

 ## RUNNING IN DOCKER